coelho-cassi/ModelSense/README.md

 ## Introduction

 ModelSense is a powerful tool that allows users to upload their machine learning models and data for interactive visualization.
-It's built with React for the frontend and Django for the backend, providing a user-friendly experience.
+It's built with React and Django, providing a user-friendly experience.

 ## Current Features